aphp/redcap-helmchart/README.md

 - A dump of the  `redcap` directory, which contains the application
 - A dump of the database

 A dedicated Kubernetes CronJob has been created to this end, called `backup-cronjob`.
-It runs by default every 8 hours, using the following schedule : `0 */8 * * *` (you can modify this scheduling pattern in the chart's parameters).
+It runs by default every 8 hours, using the following schedule : `0 */8 * * *`.
+You can modify this scheduling pattern in the chart's parameters (see the [chart's documentation](./charts/redcap/README.md)).

-You'll need to enable and configure the CronJob in the chart's parameters in order to use it (see the [chart's documentation](./charts/redcap/README.md)).
+You'll need to enable and configure the CronJob in the chart's parameters in order to use it.

 If, for any reasons, you need to manually fire a instance of this CronJob, you can juste use `kubectl` to create spawn a job manually using this command :